Cyber Security Awareness

 Núna ehf. (“Núna”) created this Cyber Security Awareness to share some simple ways to help you protect yourself online.
-Any examples provided are purely for educational purposes only, should not be interpreted as an endorsement or warning of any type and might not even exist.
+Any examples provided are purely for educational purposes only, should not be interpreted as an endorsement or warning of any type, and might not even exist.
 The key is to know with whom you are dealing to avoid being scammed.

 NO ONE FROM NÚNA WILL EVER ASK YOU FOR YOUR PASSWORD INTO ANY OF OUR SYSTEMS OR WEBSITES.
-Should you receive a telephone call, email, fax, text message or any other form of communication, NEVER PROVIDE YOUR PASSWORD TO ANYONE YOU DO NOT IMPLICITLY TRUST!
+Should you receive a telephone call, email, fax, text message, or any other form of communication, NEVER PROVIDE YOUR PASSWORD TO ANYONE YOU DO NOT IMPLICITLY TRUST!

-The passwords you choose should be unique for each site, long and complex (utilize a combination of upper- and lower-case letters, numbers and symbols), hard to guess (do not use your network name, simple passwords like “password” or “user”, or passwords based on information that might not be as confidential as you would expect, such as birth date, national ID number, phone numbers, names of relatives or pets, etc.).
+The passwords you choose should be unique for each site, long and complex (utilize a combination of upper- and lower-case letters, numbers, and symbols), hard to guess (do not use your network name, simple passwords like “password” or “user”, or passwords based on information that might not be as confidential as you might expect, such as birth date, national ID number, phone numbers, names of relatives or pets, etc.).
 Refer to Section 5 below.